borschphp/borsch-skeleton/README.md

 `php -S 0.0.0.0:8080 -t ./public/ ./public/index.php`
 You can then visit http://0.0.0.0:8080 .

-## Configuration

-##### Public directory

-After installing Borsch Skeleton, configure your web server's root to be the `public` directory.
-The `index.php` in the entry point for all HTTP requests of your application.

-##### Environment file

-When installed via Composer `create-project` command line, a `.env` file is automatically generated in the root folder of your application.

-If you did not use `create-project` command line then copy the `.env.example` file and rename it as `.env`.
-Typically: `cp .env.example .env`.

-Review the default environment variable, update them, **add a proper `APP_KEY` if not done yet during the `create-project` command**, add your own.

-##### Permissions

-Make sure directories within `storage` directory are writable by your web server or it will not run.

-## Container

-In the file `./config/container.php` you can find the application dependencies.
-Usually you will need to add your own dependencies in the Pipeline and Handlers section, but you can or update anything else.

-## Pipeline

-The pipeline is the heart of your application and consist of a sequence of Middlewares..
-Every request goes through the pipeline until a [PSR-7](https://www.php-fig.org/psr/psr-7/) Response is return.

-The default pipeline should be good as is and should not require much changes to comply to your need.
-To ease your development, all Pipelines middlewares are located in your `./src/Middleware` folder so feel free to change everything as you need.

-The different steps that occurs in the pipeline :

-1. Error handler middleware
-2. Trailing slash middleware
-3. Segregated path middleware
-4. Routing middleware
-5. Implicit HEAD middleware
-6. Implicit OPTIONS middleware
-7. Method Not Allowed middleware
-8. Dispatched middleware
-9. Not Found Handler middleware

-The `./config/pipeline.php` file is well documented, have a look at it if you need more information.

-## Routing

-You can define your application's route in the file `./config/routes.php`.
-Note that this skeleton uses a [nikic/FastRoute](https://github.com/nikic/FastRoute) implementation router, so you can use the FastRoute pattern to define your app routes.

-By default, in a production environment, a cache file is generated in `./storage/smarty/routes.cache.php`.
-You can modify this in the `./config/container.php` file, in the `RouterInterface::class` definition.

 ## Documentation

 An extended documentation is [available here](https://github.com/borschphp/borsch-skeleton/wiki).